 Surgeons owe a duty of care to their patients.
 When they make a medical error or surgical error, they can be liable for medical negligence.

-Our Miami surgeon malpractice lawyers at Lavent Law, P.A. work with a medical malpractice victim to uncover the truth about what happened to them.
+Our Miami surgeon malpractice lawyers at Lavent Law Personal Injury Lawyer work with a medical malpractice victim to uncover the truth about what happened to them.
 We work with clients throughout South Florida.

 If you need a medical malpractice attorney in Miami, FL, contact our law firm.
 Schedule a free consultation with our Miami personal injury lawyer to discuss your medical malpractice case.